Worry and anxiety are perfectly normal and natural aspects of being human. We all go through times when we are more worried than others.

 Mindfulness, which is the practice of observing the activity of our minds, and mindful meditation can play an important role in how our brains and how to train our brains to self-regulate when worry and anxiety come about.
 This is a promising solution for worry.

 Meditation can change the structure of your brain, by thickening the important areas of the cortex that are associated with emotion control and attention.
-Meditation is also capable of changing he neural circuitry to make you have more positive feelings, further helping to fight away worry and anxiety.
+Meditation is also capable of changing the neural circuitry to make you have more positive feelings, further helping to further reduce your anxiety and worry.

 One 2012 study found that people who underwent mindful meditation and attention training experienced a reduction in activity in the amygdala.
 The participants, who were new to attention training, practiced the method for about four hours every week for eight weeks.
 Each participant was instructed to view a series of pictures in an MRI scanner, while measuring the brain’s responses.
 Some photos were upsetting while others were not.
 After 8 weeks of this training, a reduced activity level in the amygdala was found when the upsetting pictures were viewed.